June 2023

 Patients who have poor circulation may notice their feet are cold, regardless of the temperature in the room.
 Additionally, having swollen feet may also be a sign of poor circulation.
 This may be a result of reduced blood flow, possibly causing the kidneys to function improperly.
 People who are constantly tired may have poor circulation, which can come from a lack of oxygen and nutrients.
 A weakened immune system and poor circulation may be linked together, possibly improving with regular exercise.
 Poor circulation can cause the scalp to become dry, and may lead to a gradual loss of hair.
 Patients who are afflicted with this condition may notice their nails are affected, as they can become fragile and break easier.
 If you have the above symptoms and your feet are affected, it is suggested that you confer with a podiatrist who can properly diagnose and treat poor circulation.

 While poor circulation itself isn’t a condition; it is a symptom of another underlying health condition you may have.
-If you have any concerns with poor circulation in your feet contact one of our podiatrists of Port Richmond Family Footcare.
-Our doctors will treat your foot and ankle needs.
+If you have any concerns with poor circulation in your feet contact Steven Spivak, DPM of Mount Holly Family Footcare.
+Our doctor will treat your foot and ankle needs.

 Poor Circulation in the Feet